joor/devops-challenge/README.md

 ## Requirements

-1. On our webpage, we will display each pizza with ingredients, price, and other information like whether the pizza is gluten-free or vegetarian.
+1. On our webpage, we will display each pizza and its ingredients.
 The app is backed by a SQLite database (`pizza_app/db.sqlite3`) with fixture data to be loaded from `pizza_app/pizza_data.json`.
   * In the project directory, you can run `python manage.py` to see a list of available Django management commands.
 Django management commmands can be used to do things like:
     - Run database migrations: `manage.py migrate`
     - Load fixture data into the database: `manage.py loaddata pizza_data.json`